-Personal Data should not be released for political purposes without the individual's consent.
+Personal data should not be released for political purposes without the individual's consent.
 Exceptions to this:

-Personal Data which the Council is required by law to make public for that purpose.
+Personal data which the council is required by law to make public for that purpose.

-Personal Data presented in a form which does not identify any living individuals, for example statistical information or Council tax band information and any other information that cannot be linked to the individual concerned, for example by comparing data to the electoral register.
+Personal data presented in a form which does not identify any living individuals, for example statistical information or council tax band information and any other information that cannot be linked to the individual concerned, for example by comparing data to the electoral register.

-Disposal of Personal Data
+Disposal of personal data

-- 5.13 Personal Data must be disposed of securely. - 5.14 Paper records must be shredded.
-If an outside company is used they must be Data Protection compliant and a certificate of shredding must be obtained when the information is shredded. - 5.15 Electronic records must be removed permanently.
-Just because it is not visible on the screen does not mean it is not still recoverable. - 5.16 Information Asset Owners are responsible for ensuring staff follow their retention schedule when disposing of Personal Data.
+- 6.13 Personal data must be disposed of securely. - 6.14 Paper records must be shredded.
+If an outside company is used they must be data protection compliant and a certificate of shredding must be obtained when the information is shredded. - 6.15 Electronic records must be removed permanently.
+Just because it is not visible on the screen does not mean it is not still recoverable. - 6.16 Information Asset Owners are responsible for ensuring that staff follow their retention schedule when disposing of personal data.

-Dealing with Data Subject Requests
+Dealing with data subject requests

-- 5.17 Individuals (Data Subjects) have rights over their Personal Data held by the Council on computer and paper records. - 5.18 Data Subjects are entitled - To know what information is being processed and why - To have information about them erased (be forgotten)
+6.17 Individuals (data subjects) have rights over their personal data held by the council on computer and paper records.

+6.18 Data subjects are entitled to:

-- To object to direct marketing and automated decisions - To be told about automated profiling - To obtain information about decision making - To data portability consent or contract - To have information about them rectified if inaccurate - To the right to restrict or object to processing inaccurate/unlawful - To the right to withdraw consent - 5.18 The Council shall respond to Data Subject request as soon as possible and at the latest within one month. - 5.19 In certain circumstance the Council may charge a reasonable fee or refuse a Data Subject Request where it is manifestly unfounded, excessive or repetitive. - 5.20 Data Subject request forms are available on the Council's website.
+- · Know what information is being processed and why. - Have information about them erased (be forgotten). - · Object to direct marketing and automated decisions. - · Be told about automated profiling. - · Obtain information about decision making. - Data portability consent or contract. - Have information about them rectified if inaccurate. - The right to restrict or object to processing inaccurate/unlawful. - The right to withdraw consent.

+The council will respond to a data subject request without undue delay and at the latest within one calendar month of receipt.
+Where we require proof of the data subject's identity, the timescale for responding will not begin until the requested information has been received.
+In certain circumstances where requests are complex, it may be possible to extend the time to respond by a further two months.

+- 6.19 In certain circumstance the council may charge a reasonable fee or refuse a data subject request where it is manifestly unfounded, excessive or repetitive. - 6.20 Data subject requests should be logged via the self service portal on the council website or made in writing and posted to the council offices.

-Data Protection breaches
+Data protection breaches

-- Any breach of security leading to or which is likely to lead to accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, Personal Data transmitted, stored or otherwise processed must be reported to your line manager or the Information Asset Owner immediately and the process for breach reporting in the Information Security Policy followed. - The Information Security Form available here will be completed by the Information Asset Owner and sent to SIRO.
-The SIRO in consultation with the Data Protection Officer shall report breaches to the Information Commissioner within 72 hours in accordance with current Data Protection Legislation and any guidance issued by the Information Commissioner or Article 29 Working Party. - 5.23 Copies of Incident Breach report forms will be held centrally by the SIRO.
+- 6.21 Any breach of security leading to or which is likely to lead to accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed must be reported to your line manager or the Information Asset Owner immediately and the process for breach reporting in the Information Security Policy followed. - 6.22 In all cases a data breach incident form will be completed by the Information Asset Owner and sent to the SPoC.
+Where these are assessed as low risk they will be reported internally to the Information Governance and Security Board.
+Where they are reported as high risk, the SIRO in consultation with the Data Protection Officer shall report breaches to the Information Commissioner within 72 hours in accordance with current Data Protection Legislation and any guidance issued by the Information Commissioner.